wyzBelinda/mcp.science/servers/gpaw-computation/README.md

 # Configure local MCP

 before running the server, you need to configure the local MCP by checking `src/gpaw_computation/config/settings.toml`

+Noted that `structure_cache_abs_path` is the output directory of materials-project MCP server

 # Run the server